-This diagram does not get into super fine detail, nor did the site maps.
-The goal was not to map out the site to the point you could build it, but to get a general understanding of what type of information is on the competitor sites and how are they structuring it.
-The purpose of this diagram is merely to inform, it is up to the viewer to draw their own conclusions.
+This diagram does not get into super fine detail, nor did the site maps, but the goal was not to map out the site to the point you could build it.
+Instead, it was about getting a general understanding of what type of information is on the competitor sites and how they are structuring it.
+The purpose of this diagram is merely to inform and it is up to the viewer to draw their own conclusions.

 After gaining a better understanding of high-level features that the competition offers, it’s time to decide how to proceed.
 In our case, you can see that the strongest and most common links straight from the home page among competitors’ websites were ‘Contact’, ‘About’, and ‘Portfolio’.
 Not too far behind, links to ‘Services’, ‘Blog’, ‘Twitter’, and ‘Clients’ from the home page were also quite strong.
 Seeing this information visualized can help you easily decide what opportunities to go after.
 In this case, it was clear that structuring the top-level navigation of the website based on what competitors were already doing was the way to go.
 These navigation items were what a new user coming to the site would be used to seeing, so there’s no point in making their website experience unfamiliar at this level.
 However, there was an opportunity to develop more specific secondary navigation items that reflect the work being done at Fuzzy Math, since the link likelihood visualization did not show a lot of strong connections at the second level.